-Interested applicants should be graduates of an accredited 3 or 4 year Emergency Medicine residency and have an interest in prehospital care.
+Interested applicants should be graduates of an accredited 3 or 4 year Emergency Medicine residency and have demonstrated interest in prehospital care.

-Applications will be accepted through November 1st.
-Applications may be sent via USPS main or email at the contact information below.
+Please refer to the NRMP website for application dates and deadlines.
+Applications may be sent via USPS mail or email at the contact information below.

 For more information and to learn about the application process, please contact: